solocky-coder/DYSEKT/README.md

-> INTERSECT is licensed under the GNU General Public License v3.0.
-DYSEKT inherits that licence — source code is open and free to modify and redistribute under the same terms.
+> DYSEKT is licensed under the GNU General Public License v3.0. — source code is open and free to modify and redistribute under the same terms.

 ## Licence